fusioncharts/dev_centre_docs/getting-started/aspnet/your-first-chart-using-aspnet.md

 ## Create your first map

-In this section, we will create a visualization using the map of **World**.
+In this section, we will create a visualization using the **World Map**.
 Take a look at the map shown below:

 {% embed_chart getting-started-your-first-map.js %}